dogweather/python-enum-import-issue/README.md

-A small demo that Python Enums aren't necessarily singletons.
+A small demo that Python Enums aren't always singletons.
-This facts silently causes subtle bugs because `is` and `==` don't work as expected.
+This silently causes subtle bugs because `is` and `==` don't work as expected.

 This demo refers to the `Dog.PHOEBE` `Enum` twice.
 These